gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 To lead us in the worship

-For Krsna Janmāstamī and your Vyāsa-pūjā
+For Krishna Janmāstamī and your Vyāsa-pūjā

 To kindle love for sacred teachings